 Designing your first flower bed can be a daunting process.
 You probably know where you want it, but how big should it be?
 What should you plant in it that won’t die?
-How can you keep everything as low maintenance as possible so you don’t have to spend the whole summer weeding?
+How can you keep everything as low maintenance as possible so you don’t have to spend the entire summer weeding?
 And how much is this thing going to cost?

 I’m going to walk you through the process of selecting a location for your flower bed, preparing the soil, picking plants, and finishing it off so it’s as low maintenance as possible.

-Deciding on Where to Plant Your Flower Bed
+Deciding Where to Plant Your Flower Bed

 Wherever you choose to put your flower bed, you’ll want to make sure your soil has a fresh layer of compost and manure to give your new plants the best possible start.

 If you’re planting new flowers in an existing, overgrown flowerbed, you’ll have to weed and remove the unwanted perennials before you dig in and add new ones.
 You want to give the new perennials the least amount of competition possible so they can establish good roots and get the nutrients they need.
 Weeds are greedy when it comes to soil nutrients!

 Starting completely from scratch?
 Rototill the area in question, add soil, and get started, or lay cardboard over the area with a thick layer of soil over top.
 The cardboard method works best if you do it in the fall and plant in the spring, but it can be done in spring with a spring planting, as well.

 Guidelines for Choosing the Best Flowers for Your Space

 While you can put a flower bed almost anywhere, you need to know a few things about the area you’ve selected so you can pick the best plants possible.